 A single dental implant costs, on average, $3500 in the US.
 In Costa Rica, you’ll pay around $950, Hungary about $800, and Mexico roughly $650.

-The average cost of full dentures in the US is US$5,000.
+The average cost of full Should I Travel For My Dental Care? in the US is $5,000.
 Head to Costa Rica and pay $850; in Mexico $950; in Hungary $1500.
 For a crown, expect to save about 50% on US prices in any of the three locations.

 Most of the dental professionals you’ll encounter in locations that have become epicenters of dental tourism will speak English.
 There are also companies that can help facilitate your dental tourism adventure, offering packages that include airfare, accommodations, dental care, and even trips to see the sights.
 That said, you may get a better deal booking all of this on your own, though you won’t have the peace of mind that comes from knowing you have an informed advocate to count on.